slawinski/old-mans-slides/PITCHME.md

 Note:

 - Everything is on the internet
-- Courses online great for beginner, not for pros
+- Courses great for beginner, not for pros
 - Books can be obsolete
 - How-tos can be of shit quality
 - Bootcamp you already know